cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 #### Event Service

+The event `Service` and `Manager` will be defined in the `cosmossdk.io/core/event` package.

-The event service gives modules access to an event manager which allows modules to emit typed and legacy, untyped events:
+The event `Service` gives modules access to an event `Manager` which allows modules to emit typed and legacy, untyped events:

 ```go